How the GATT Rate Changes Your Pension Lump Sum

 The 30-Year Treasury Rate is set by auction and influenced by many factors.
 In general, the 30-Year Treasury Rate will change closely with the Federal Funds Effective Rate (FEDFUNDS) set by the Federal Reserve Bank.

-To better illustrate this, look at the chart below with the 30-Year Treasury Rate in red and the Federal Funds rate in blue.
+To better illustrate this, refer to the chart below, which displays the 30-Year Treasury Rate in red and the Federal Funds rate in blue.
 Notice how closely they move together?

 What This Means for Your Pension Lump Sum